apache/couchdb-documentation/src/intro/security.rst

 Let's define what is password changing from the point of view of CouchDB and the authentication database.
 Since "users" are "documents", this operation is just updating the document with a special field ``password`` which contains the *plain text password*.
 Scared?
-No need to be, the authentication database has a special internal hook on  document update which looks for this field and replaces it with the *secured hash* depending on the chosen ``password_scheme``.
+No need to be.
+The authentication database has a special internal hook on document update which looks for this field and replaces it with the *secured hash* depending on the chosen ``password_scheme``.

 Summarizing the above process - we need to get the document's content, add